OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-MicroSD.md

 ![Push it in firmly](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/sdcard-lockedin.jpg)

+// TODO: should the push photo be here?
+Also, this photo is too blurry, pls retake

 To insert the MicroSD card, you should firmly push the SD card into the slot until you hear and feel a click.

 ![MicroSD properly locked in slot](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/sdcard-push.jpg)

+// TODO: broken image link above!

-After you insert the card, you should make sure it's mounted and accessible.
+After you insert the card, you should make sure it's mounted in the fileystem and accessible.

 >Occasionally, the spring mechaism may be already preloaded and your card will pop right back out if you let go.
 Simply pushed it back in until the click, and you should be all set.